 Creative Writing Minor

-Creative writers build worlds with words.
-McKendree’s creative writing classes in
+Creative writers build whole worlds out of words.
+McKendree’s classes in writing poetry and fiction help you build that imaginative superpower.

 Program Highlights

-• Involvement in producing the Montage student literary magazine
+• Involvement in producing the Catalyst student literary and arts magazine

 • Participation in campus readings and literary events